i

 Full-time Study Coordinator

-The ideal candidate holds a PhD with a background in biomedical/epigenetic/immunology sciences, or a related field and has essential wet lab skills such as cell culture, DNA/RNA/protein isolation, Western blotting, immunostaining, etc. with extensive experience with in vitro assays.
+The ideal candidate holds a Bachelor’s of Science or Master’s of Science in biomedical research and has essential wet lab skills such as cell culture, DNA/RNA/protein isolation.

 Duration: 1 year (renewable)